-On April 23, 2010 the Company completed a transaction with Takara Resources Inc. ("Takara") to sell all of the issued and outstanding shares of StrataGold Guyana Inc. through an indirectly held, wholly owned subsidiary, Tassawini Gold (Barbados).
-Pursuant to this transaction, Takara has issued 21,858,355 of its common shares to Victoria.
-The shares are subject to a 4-month hold period and will be held in escrow with a release as follows: 10% on issuance of the TSX Venture Exchange bulletin and 15% every six months thereafter for a period of three years.
+On April 23, 2010, the Company completed a transaction with Takara Resources Inc. ("Takara") to sell all of the issued and outstanding shares of StrataGold Guyana Inc. through an indirectly held, wholly owned subsidiary, Tassawini Gold (Barbados).
+Pursuant to this transaction, Takara issued 21,858,355 of its common shares to Victoria.
+The shares were subject to a 4-month hold period and will be held in escrow with a release as follows: 10% on issuance of the TSX Venture Exchange bulletin and 15% every six months thereafter for a period of three years.
+As of the date of this document, 25% of the shares have been released from escrow.
 Victoria is restricted, subject to Takara Board approval, from trading, on any one day, more than 25% of Takara's daily trading volume based on a 30-day average.
 Prior to closing, Victoria held 350,000 of Takara's shares and thus Victoria now currently holds 22,208,355 of Takara's issued and outstanding shares post-closing of the asset sale.
 Victoria is also be entitled to an additional 4,000,000 shares of Takara in the event that Takara reaches certain operational or exploration milestones.